 - Maintain Parcel Identification Numbering system

-- Maintain an accurate county cadastral map system, including line maps, and other property & owner information, to be used by the property tax function, other county offices, other governmental offices and the public, in conjunction with the county's Geographical Information System
+- Maintain an accurate county cadastral map system, including line maps, and other property & owner information, to be used by the property tax function, other county offices, other governmental offices and the public, in conjunction with the county's GIS (Geographical Information System).

 Notice to Taxpayer

 Preamble and Publication List of Changes in Assessment for TY2021

 NO CHANGE OF ADDRESS SHALL BE IMPLEMENTED UNLESS THE PERSON REQUESTING THE CHANGE IS THE OWNER OF THE PROPERTY, A TRUSTEE OR A PERSON HOLDING THE POWER OF ATTORNEY FROM THE OWNER /TRUSTEE OF THE PROPERTY.
 The CHANGE OF ADDRESS FORM can be found in the documents section.
 Mail the completed form to: The Mercer County Assessor, 100 SE 3RD Street, Aledo, IL 61231

 FOR FURTHER INFORMATION (click blue highlight area to view documents) FARMLAND ASSESSMENT REVIEW IN THE DOCUMENTS SECTION.
 ALSO SEE CERTIFIED VALUES FOR 2017-2022.